Trifolium-project/landscaper/README.md

 #### **Artifact**

-Now, only integration flows are supported, but it is also planned to add other objects.
+Now, only integration flows are supported, but it is also planned to add other objects, such as Value Mappings and Script Collections.